rakheon/GitIntro/readme.md

 This is the first sentence.
+This is the second sentence.
+This is the third sentence.